anschelburk/math_homework/README.md

 python3 manage.py migrate
 ```

-#### 6. Run the project - instructions onscreen will guide you through the process of creating an account and accessing the project's features!
+#### 6. And, run the project!
+Instructions onscreen will guide you through the process of creating an account and accessing the project's features!

 From the project directory, navigate to the `mysite` directory, and then use Django to run the project on a local server.